-Regulated energy-using products imported into Canada or shipped between provinces must bear an energy efficiency verification mark from a certification body accredited for energy efficiency verification by the Standards Council of Canada (SCC).
+Regulated energy-using products imported into Canada or shipped between provinces or territories must bear an energy efficiency verification mark from a certification body accredited for energy efficiency verification/certification by the Standards Council of Canada.

 Where does the verification mark go?

 The verification mark must be affixed to a surface of the product in such a way that it is readily visible.
-In the case of prescribed lamps, the verification mark can be affixed to the exterior of the product's package.
+In the case of battery chargers, external power supplies, and some prescribed lamps (CFL, general service lamps, modified spectrum incandescent lamps, general service fluorescent lamps, general service incandescent reflector lamps), the verification mark can be affixed to the exterior of the product's package.

-When does an energy efficiency verification mark go on a product?
+When does the verification mark go on a product?

 What certification bodies are accredited for energy efficiency verification?

-The Standards Council of Canada (SCC) has accredited these certification bodies for electrical and electronic products, fuel-burning equipment or gas-fired appliances and equipment:
+The Standards Council of Canada has accredited these certification bodies in regard to energy efficiency: